tomchen/react-printable-cv/README.md

 * Chrome generated PDFL: 53 KB
 * Firefox generated PDFL: 458 KB

-The final standalone HTML is reasonably small, having taken into account the fact that it's not gzipped and that it contains multiple image, font and PDF files.
+The final standalone HTML is reasonably small, having taken into account the fact that it's not gzipped and that it contains many JavaScript (including the whole React.js library), image, font and PDF files.
 The demo file that contains one image, two font weights and 3 PDF files has a size of 1 MB.

 ## Multi-language